-The article stated by Stacy Rapacon, Online Editor, “If you don't save money, you're never going to be rich.”
-It's hard to get around that obvious (but often ignored) principle.
+The previously cited article by Stacy Rapacon reminds us that “if you don’t save money, you’re never going to be rich.”
+It’s hard to get around that obvious (but often ignored) principle.
 Even if you earn seven figures, if you spend it all, you still net zero.

 Begin saving as soon as possible.
 The sooner you start putting your money to work, the less you must save.
-If you start saving at age 35, you'll need to put away $671 each month to reach $1 million by the time you turn 65, assuming you earn an 8% annual return.
-If you wait until you're 45 years old to start saving, you'll have to save $1,698 a month to hit $1 million in 20 years.
+If you start saving at age thirty-five, you’ll need to put away $671 each month in order to reach $1 million by the time you turn sixty-five, assuming you earn an 8% annual return.
+If you wait until you’re forty-five years old to start saving, you’ll have to save $1,698 a month in order to hit $1 million in twenty years.

 How can you start saving?
 First, you need a budget (more on budgeting later).
-Lay out all your expenses to see where your money is going.
-Then, you can figure out where you can trim costs and save.
+Lay out all of your expenses to see where your money is going.
+Then you can figure out where you can trim costs and save.
 Any little bit you can muster is a good start.
-And when you get a bonus or some extra cash—for example, after selling some belongings or getting a generous birthday gift—add it to your savings before you have time to think of ways; you can spend it and supplement your income.
+When you get a bonus or some extra cash—for example, after selling belongings or getting a generous birthday gift—add it to your savings before you have time to think of ways in which you can spend it.

 “The American dream is back.”
 President Trump made that claim in a speech in January.
 They are ringing words, but what do they mean?
 Language is important, but it can be slippery.
-Consider that the phrase, the American dream, has changed radically through the years.
+Consider that the meaning of the phrase the American dream has changed radically through the years.

-CHAPTER 1 “THE TRUTHS AND UNTRUTHS”

-Mr. Trump and Ben Carson, the secretary of housing and urban development, have suggested it involves owning a beautiful home and a roaring business, but it wasn’t always so.
-Instead, in the 1930s, it meant freedom, mutual respect, and equality of opportunity.
+President Trump and Dr. Ben Carson, the secretary of housing and urban development, have suggested that the American dream involves owning a beautiful home and a roaring business, but it wasn’t always so.
+In the 1930s, it meant freedom, mutual respect, and equality of opportunity.
+This is what the American dream entailed when writer James Truslow Adams popularized the concept in his 1931 book The Epic of America.
 It had more to do with morality than material success.

-This drift in meaning is significant because the American Dream — and international variants like the Australian Dream, Le Rêve Français, and others — represents core values.
-In the United States, these values affect major government decisions on housing, regulation and mortgage guarantees, and millions of private choices regarding whether to start a business, buy an ostentatious home, or rent an apartment.
-Conflating the American Dream with expensive housing has dangerous consequences: It may have even contributed to the last housing bubble, the one that led to the financial crisis of 2008-9.
+This drift in meaning is significant because the American dream— and international variants like the Australian dream, Le Rêve Français, and others — represents core values.
+In the United States, these values affect major government decisions on housing, regulation, and mortgage guarantees, and millions of private choices regarding whether to start a business, buy an ostentatious home, or rent an apartment.
+Conflating the American dream with expensive housing has dangerous consequences: it may have even contributed to the housing bubble that led to the financial crisis of 2008–9.

-These days, Mr. Trump is using the hallowed phrase in pointing ways.
-In his January speech, he framed the slogan as though it was an entrepreneurial aspiration.
-“We are going to create an environment for a small business like we haven’t seen in many decades,” he said, adding, “So, essentially, we are getting rid of regulations to a massive extent, could be as much as 75 percent.”

-Mr. Carson has explicitly said that homeownership is a central part of the Dream.
-In a speech at the National Housing Conference on June 9, he said, “I worry that millennials may become a lost generation for homeownership, excluded from the American dream
+These days, President Trump is using the hallowed phrase in pointed ways.
+In his January speech, he framed the slogan as an entrepreneurial aspiration.
+“We are going to create an environment for small business like we haven’t seen in many decades,” he said, adding, “So, essentially, we are getting rid of regulations to a massive extent, could be as much as 75 percent.”
+Dr. Carson has explicitly said that homeownership is a central part of the dream.
+In a speech at the National Housing Conference on June 9, he said, “I worry that millennials may become a lost generation for homeownership, excluded from the American dream.”